 1. Its compact size makes it easy to house & transport

 As mentioned above the size of this crossbreed ranges from 12-13 inches and weighing around 15-20 lbs, the Cavachon is considered a lapdog.

 Small dogs thrive in diverse environments, whether you live in a large house or a tiny apartment.
 For city folk aching for a dog but unsure about having enough space- the Cavachon would fit in fine with city life.

 Their size also makes it easy to travel about from one destination to another.
-So, if you’re an avid traveller, purchase a comfortable doggie carrier and tuck Cavachonie in for the trip!
+So, if you’re an avid traveler, purchase a comfortable doggie carrier and tuck Cavachonie in for the trip!